-A new idea has been mooted out by the Niti Aayog called, “Price Deficiency Payment” in order to support the farmers in the event when the market price falls below Minimum Support Price (MSP).
-This system aims to provide a part (for example 70 %) of the difference between the MSP and the market price to the farmers.
+The idea, proposed by the Niti Aayog in order to support the farmers in case the market price falls below Minimum Support Price (MSP) is called, “Price Deficiency Payment”.
+This system aims to provide a part (for example, 70 %) of the difference between the MSP and the market price to the farmers.

 What is Price Deficiency Payment System?

-Schemes launched by different state governments:
+Schemes launched by state governments

-Mukhya Mantri Bhavantar Bhugtan Yojana:
+Mukhya Mantri Bhavantar Bhugtan Yojana

-It is an ambitious scheme launched to ensure that farmers receive minimum support prices (MSP) for pulses and oil seeds.
+It is an ambitious scheme launched to ensure that farmers receive minimum support prices (MSP) for pulses and oilseeds.

-The Haryana Government launched country’s first ‘Bhavantar Bharpai’ a scheme which would come into effect in January through which the state government would compensate farmers for price deficit for agricultural produce in which tomato, onion, potato and cauliflower have been included.
+The Haryana Government launched the country’s first ‘Bhavantar Bharpai’ a scheme which would come into effect in January through which the state government would compensate farmers for price deficit for agricultural produce in which tomato, onion, potato and cauliflower have been included.
 It is applicable only to farmers growing vegetables.

 Read more ‘Topic of the Day’ and stay ahead of your competition.